kutluhana/Leetcode/README.md

 20. Valid Parentheses -> you need to solve it again!
 1047.
 Remove All Adjacent Duplicates In String -> solved ✓
 844. Backspace String Compare -> solved ✓
+71. Simplify Path -> couldnt solve...
+Try using .split() it makes the problem way easier.